 The eleventh edition of the Redbook can be ordered from Johns Hopkins University Press, which publishes and distributes this volume for the AAUP.

-Hardcover and e-book versions of the Redbook can now be ordered through the John Hopkins University Press website.
+Hardcover and e-book versions of the Redbook can now be ordered through the Johns Hopkins University Press website.

 Hardback, 432 pages.
 Also comes as an E-book.
 No paperback copies will be available.